glennbroadway/glennbroadway.GitHub.io/_posts/2015-11-08-A-Slice-of-Jaffa-Cake-Cake.md

 ---
+layout: post
 title: "A Slice of Jaffa Cake Cake"
 date: 2015-11-08 15:30:00
-featured_image:
+image: '/images/jaffa-thumbnail.jpg'
-excerpt: We prove, once and for all, that you shouldn’t feel guilty about eating a whole tube of Jaffa Cakes.
+description: We prove, once and for all, that you shouldn’t feel guilty about eating a whole tube of Jaffa Cakes.
+tags: [thoughts]
 ---

 This weekend Eric (son 2) made an observation about Jaffa Cakes.
 Everyone knows that opening a new tube to eat one or two will always end with the inevitable consumption of the lot, accompanied by a warranted pang of guilt.
 But should we feel guilty?
 Jaffa Cakes are pretty small and there are only twelve in a tube.
 If you clumped them all together would they really add up to more than a generous slice of cake?